New Zealand long-tailed bat: Distribution and range

 The long-tailed bat is becoming incredibly rare in New Zealand, and is currently considered to be nationally critical.
 However, they have a very widespread, patchy distribution.
 There are populations on both of the main islands, as well as on Stewart Island, Little Barrier Island, Great Barrier Island and Kapiti Island.
 There is a negative relationship between the abundance of this species and urbanisation, and as of 2024, they are considered extinct in urban habitats.
 One of the few main populations reside in Eglinton Valley, Fiordland, this core population is where sightings are often recorded.
-The long-tailed bat have very large home ranges of up to 20km in radius.
+The long-tailed bat have very large home ranges of up to 20 km in radius.

 Anatomy and physiology

 The long-tailed bat is very small, illustrating their relation to microbats.
 The typical weight for this species is between 8 and 12g, however this can increase to ~16g during pregnancy and 12.5g during lactation.
 During a successful period of foraging, the weight can increase a further 3g, however, the original weight will be returned to by dawn.
-Their body length is comparable to a human thumb, around 5-6 cm, however, the wingspan usually sits at 30cm.
+Their body length is comparable to a human thumb, around 5–6 cm, however, the wingspan usually sits at 30 cm.
 For a bat this size, this is considered to be medium wing loading and a medium aspect ratio, which is typical for bats that forage along forest edges.
 Hence its name, the long-tailed bat has a long tail connected by a patygium to its hind legs, this distinguishes it from the short-tailed bat.
 The fur of the long-tailed bat is variable, with females often having chestnut colours and white tips on the fur.
 Males and juveniles are darker, with near blackish fur.
 In both sexes, the under layer of fur is pale brown and the wings are essentially hairless.